Not Business As Usual.

 "In addition to building famous B2B and B2C brands, Whitty has helped his eclectic client base defy the status quo in US healthcare, champion global action for a sustainable & inclusive economic future, and further the democratic process in some of the most challenging places on earth."

 Peter Tufano, Dean of the Saïd Business School at the University of Oxford

-An awful lot has changed since we first set out to challenge the bloated, process laden advertising industry, but our commitment to the simple principal of 'never offering business as usual' and matching the right talent and expertise to our clients individual needs, remains constant.
+An awful lot has changed since we first set out to challenge the bloated, process laden advertising industry, but our commitment to the simple principal of 'never offering business as usual' remains constant.